Skip to main content

-Social Progress Across the World's Regions
+Social Progress Insights Across The World’s Regions

+The 2022 Social Progress Index (SPI) fully ranks 169 countries.
 In principle, the unit of measurement for the global SPI is a country however, population-weighted averages allow for the consolidation of country-level scores to the regional level.
 The 2022 SPI categorizes the ranked countries into eight geographical regions.
 Regional SPI scores offer a broader perspective for the analysis of global social progress.
 Evaluating regional SPI scores unveils patterns of convergence as well as inter/intra-regional disparities.

 Significant disparity in social progress across the regions of the world is observed.
 While North America (85.0 points) and Europe (80.2 points) outperform other regions, South Asia (58.4 points) and Sub- Saharan Africa (50.8 points) are obvious laggards.